Lee and Karen Duquette,

 Mt.
 Rundle

-The entryway to Banff Hot Springs where Karen went to relax in the hot springs which turned out to be nothing more than a heated pool outside, unlike the hot springs at Liard and Chena that Karen visited earlier - as they were in a natural setting, not a pool.
+Below: The entryway to Banff Hot Springs where Karen Duquette went to relax in the hot springs which turned out to be nothing more than a heated pool outside, unlike the hot springs at Liard and Chena that Karen visited earlier - as they were in a natural setting, not a pool.
 However, the waters in the pool at Banff are from a natural hot spring bubbling from the base of Sulphur Mountain.
 This discovery led to the establishment of Canada's first National Park and the 3rd oldest in the world, established in 1885.

 Banff Hot Springs Sign